OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 operations could potentially be executed concurrently.
 Both `async` and `wait` have an optional argument for a non-negative, integer number that specifies a queue number for that operation.
-All operations placed in the same queue will operate in-order, but operations place in different queues may operate in any order with respect to each other.
-Operations in different queues mayi, but are not guaranteed to, operate in parallel.
+All operations placed in the same queue will operate in-order, but operations placed in different queues may operate in any order with respect to each other.
+Operations in different queues may, but are not guaranteed to, operate in parallel.
 These work queues are unique per-device, so two devices will have distinct queues with the same number.
 If a `wait` is encountered without an argument, it will wait on all previously